 Facial Nerve Paralysis

 One of the most disconcerting sudden cosmetic problems experienced by a patient is the onset of facial paralysis.
 Facial paralysis of unknown etiology is termed “Bell’s palsy” named after Sir Terrence Bell.
 That term is often used for any facial paralysis, but should in reality only be applied to the group of patients with whom no other cause can be pinpointed.

 This paralysis most commonly occurs with rapid onset often accompanied by pain behind the ear.

 Manifestations include the inability to close the eye, smile and wrinkle the forehead.
 This causes a drawing of the face toward the opposite side of the face.
 Drooling may accompany this as well as excess or alternatively lack of tear production.

 The cause of facial paralysis may be varied, and treatment will thus vary.

-  Meniere’s disease or endolymphatic hydrops was initially described by Prospere Meniere in the mid 1800s and since then literally thousands of reports and articles have been written about this problem.
+Meniere’s disease or endolymphatic hydrops was initially described by Prosper Meniere in the mid-1800s and since then literally, thousands of reports and articles have been written about this problem.
 This is a significant cause of vertigo and imbalance with severe distress as a result in these patients.
 It is also one of the most commonly over diagnosed disease processes in patients presenting with imbalance disorders.
 It is felt to be a manifestation of abnormal inner ear physiology with fluid and electrolyte imbalance.
 This theory forms the basis for much of the treatment of this problem.